 The Backpack Program operates in large part due to the generosity of volunteers.
 It takes about 50 volunteers donating 115+ hours of time to stock the shelves, bag the food and deliver the backpacks each week.

-25 Fresh Food Pantries: Once or twice a month a school fresh food pantry receives 500-700 pounds of fresh produce, dairy, meat, and bread.
+Fresh Food Pantries: 15 local schools receive 500-700 pounds of fresh produce, dairy, meat, and bread twice per month; an additional 10 schools receives food once per month.
+In all, 450+ families are served every month (2,000+ family members/individuals).
 Share partners with the Clark County Food Bank to deliver fresh, nutritionally-dense food to under served populations in the community through school pantries.

 13 Non-Perishable Pantry Boxes: Boxes weighing 25 pounds provide breakfast, lunch, and snack items to high schools’ and middle schools’ resource center cupboards so that students can access food throughout the school day as needed.
 These foods are important to keep students focused and thriving in school as well as their after-school activities.
 It provides an entry point for students to be able to access other school and community resources available to them through their counselor and resource center.

 Thinking of having a food drive for Share?

 We can make it easy with our list of top ten food needs.
 Please contact Heather Walker at (360) 952-8312 or email@example.com.

 For more information on our Backpack Program, contact Becci Read-Ryan, Hunger Response Assistant Director, at (360) 553-8064 or firstname.lastname@example.org.